- “This ad contains a low-quality attribute.”

 Low ad quality doesn't necessarily mean that your ad is bad, it means that your audience finds it boring, spammy or not relevant.
 You can usually spot this by the 😡 emoji or negative comments under your ad post.
 Always make sure your ad copy is relevant to the product you're selling, but not a load of “!” and CTAs.
 A proper ad text would be:

-This pair of sunglasses is the perfect companion in every summer vacation.
+This pair of sunglasses is the perfect companion for every summer vacation.
 Enjoy our exclusive summer sales at 90% off today.

 2. Engagement Bait